A Thousand Suns

 A Thousand Suns is the fourth studio album by American rock band Linkin Park.
-It was released on September 13, 2010, by Warner Bros.
+It was first released in multiple nations on September 8, 2010, and in the United States on September 13, 2010, by Warner Bros.
 Records.
 The album was produced by Mike Shinoda and Rick Rubin, who had also worked together to produce the band's previous studio album Minutes to Midnight (2007).
-Recording sessions for A Thousand Suns took place at NRG Recording Studios in North Hollywood, California from 2008 until early 2010.
+Recording sessions for A Thousand Suns took place at NRG Recording Studios in Hollywood, California from 2009 until mid 2010.

 A Thousand Suns is a concept album dealing with human fears such as nuclear warfare.
 The band has said the album is a drastic departure from their previous work; they experimented on different and new sounds.
-Shinoda told MTV the album references numerous social issues and blends human ideas with technology.
-The title is a reference to the Bhagavad Gita, a line in which was first popularized in 1945 by J. Robert Oppenheimer, who described the atomic bomb as being "as bright as a thousand suns".
+Chester Bennington told MTV the album references numerous social issues and blends human ideas with technology.
+The title is a reference to the Bhagavad Gita, a line from which was popularized in 1945 by J. Robert Oppenheimer, who described the atomic bomb as being "as bright as a thousand suns".
 It also appears in a line from the first single of the album, "The Catalyst".
-A Thousand Suns is Linkin Park's longest studio album to date, clocking in at 47 minutes.
+A Thousand Suns is Linkin Park's longest studio album to date, clocking in at 47 minutes and 48 seconds.

 "The Catalyst" was sent to radio and released to digital music retailers on August 2, 2010.
-"The Catalyst" peaked at #40 on the Billboard Alternative Songs and Rock Songs charts.
+"The Catalyst" peaked at No. 1 on the Billboard Alternative Songs and Rock Songs charts.
 Three more singles were released to promote the album: "Waiting for the End", "Burning in the Skies" and "Iridescent".
 "The Catalyst" and "Waiting for the End" were certified gold by the Recording Industry Association of America (RIAA).
 Linkin Park promoted the album through the A Thousand Suns World Tour from October 2010 to September 2011.

-The album polarized fans, but was mostly received positively by critics, some of whom found it to be a natural evolution for the band.
+The album was generally received positively by critics, some of whom found it to be a natural progression for the band, but polarized fans.
 The record debuted at number one on over ten charts, and was certified platinum by the RIAA in August 2017.